 Multiple Texas practice materials are available in the Reserve Room of the library, including the Texas Litigation Guide (Dorsaneo), the O'Connor's series of materials (Texas Causes of Action, Texas Rules: Civil Trials, etc.), and various practice guides and treatises covering family law, administrative law, real estate law, consumer law, business and corporate law, and other practice areas.
-The library also has jury charge materials, including the Texas Pattern Jury Charges (covering various topics; see call number range KFT 1742.A65 T49) and Texas Criminal Pattern Jury Charges.
+The library also has jury charge materials, including the Texas Pattern Jury Charges (see call number range KFT 17452.A65 T49) and Texas Criminal Pattern Jury Charges (see call number range KFT 1783.A65 T496).
 Various Texas CLE materials are located on the third floor of the law library in the KFT call number range.
 Many of the library's guides and treatises are also available on Lexis and Westlaw.

 The federal session laws (public laws) are located on the half-shelves near the first floor Reading Room of the library.
 The library subscribes to the official Statutes at Large and the unofficial U.S. Code Congressional and Administrative News (USCCAN).
 Public laws are also available on the library's various databases, including Lexis, Westlaw, HeinOnline, and Proquest Congressional.

 The United States Reports, the official source for U.S. Supreme Court cases, is located in the Reserve Area.
 Two private reporters for U.S. Supreme Court cases, West's Supreme Court Reporter, and Supreme Court Reports, Lawyer's Edition, are located in the movable shelving in the room to the left of the first floor Reading Room.
-Also located in the movable shelving are sources for lower federal court decisions, including the Federal Reporter, Federal Supplement, and Federal Rules Decisions.
-Electronic versions of cases are available on Lexis, Westlaw, and Loislaw.
+Also located in the movable shelving are reporters for lower federal court decisions, including the Federal Reporter, Federal Supplement, and Federal Rules Decisions.
+Electronic versions of cases are available on Lexis and Westlaw.

 The current Code of Federal Regulations (C.F.R.) and Federal Register are located in the Federal Reports Room to the right of the first floor Reading Room of the library.
 Older print versions of the C.F.R. and Federal Registar are located in Room 310 on the third floor of the library and are also available on microfilm.
-A complete run of the C.F.R. and Federal Register can be found on HeinOnline, and coverage is also available on Lexis, Westlaw, and Loislaw.
+A complete run of the C.F.R. and Federal Register can be found on HeinOnline, and coverage is also available on Lexis and Westlaw.